 Diet and nutrition:

-- Chest x-ray: This is a picture of the lungs and heart.
-Caregivers may use the x-ray to look for signs of infection or fluid around the heart and lungs.
+- A chest x-ray is done to look for signs of infection or fluid around the heart and lungs.

-- Ventilator: A ventilator is a special machine that can breathe for a person if they cannot breathe well on their own.
-The patient may have an endotracheal (ET) tube in her mouth or nose.
-A tube called a trach may go into an incision (cut) in the front of her neck.
+- A ventilator is a machine that breathes for you if you cannot breathe well on your own.
+You may have an endotracheal (ET) tube in your mouth, nose, or through an incision in the neck.
 The ET tube or trach is hooked to the ventilator.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.